Optimal operating parameters for next-generation xenon gas time projection chambers: Analysis

 \subsection{Energy Resolution}

-The detector energy resolution is important for reducing the $2\nu\beta\beta$ backgrounds to negligible levels, and is also powerful in significantly reducing the other backgrounds.
+Excellent detector energy resolution is essential for reducing the $2\nu\beta\beta$ backgrounds to negligible levels, and is also powerful in reducing significantly other backgrounds.
 Fig.~\ref{fig:ERes}, top left, shows the distributions assuming a 0.5\% FWHM energy resolution.
-The dashed vertical lines mark around the signal peak shown in grey one FWHM at 0.5\% resolution corresponding to a ROI of 2.45--2.47 MeV.
+The dashed vertical lines mark around the signal peak shown in grey $\pm$0.5\% FWHM resolution corresponding to a ROI of 2.45--2.47 MeV.

 The $^{137}$Xe backgrounds are flat across this energy range, while the $^{208}$Tl has a slowly decreasing slope.
 The bump at $\sim$2.37 MeV corresponds to the Compton edge of the 2.615~MeV gamma ray.
 The $^{214}$Bi background includes the photopeak of the 2.448 MeV gamma along with a few higher energy $^{214}$Po deexcitation gammas.